 In this Article

-- What is a deviated septum?
+- What is the definition of deviated septum?

-- What causes a deviated septum?
+- What are the causes of deviated septum?

 - Find a local Doctor in your town